-From a high-level perspective, there are four components to a data center networking architecture:
+From a high-level perspective, there are four main components to a data center networking architecture:

-- Physical topology - Routing over the topology - Selection between the paths supplied by routing - Congestion control of traffic on the selected paths
+- · Physical topology - Routing over the topology - Selection between the paths supplied by routing - Congestion control of traffic on the selected paths

-Each of these are not independent; the performance of one will depend on the choices made by all those preceding it in the list, and in some cases by those after it in the list.
-We will discuss each in turn, but it is worth noting now that Multipath TCP spans both path selection and congestion control, which is why it is able to offer benefits that cannot otherwise be obtained.
+These are not independent; the performance of one will depend on the choices made by those preceding it in the list, and in some cases by those after it in the list.
+We will discuss each in turn, but it is worth noting now that MPTCP spans both path selection and congestion control, which is why it is able to offer benefits that cannot otherwise be obtained.